isaacbernat/pycrastinate/README.md

 Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
 Type `python pycrastinate.py` inside its root directory and experience the magic.

 ### Tune it
 Edit `config.py` to your liking.
-Change the `root_paths` for whichever paths hold the files you want to analyse, the `file_sufixes` to include only those that you want (e.g. only python files), the `tokens` that should be considered (e.g. `TODO`s), their case-sensitivity, etc.
+Change the `root_paths` for whichever paths hold the files you want to analyse, the `file_sufixes` to include only those that you want (e.g. only python files), the `tokens` that should be considered (e.g. `TODO`), their case-sensitivity, etc.

 ### Master it
 It is highly encouraged to read at least this succint documentation section if you plan to really use pycrastinate.

 Documentation
 -------------
 Each* module has its own documentation and set of tests you can refer to.
-Here there is a general overview of how the project is structured.
+Here is a general overview of how the project is structured.
 The basic config file for the default settings is also covered.

-*If you find some module with incomplete documentation/tests you may want to report it (and be patient) or consider contributing a fix.

 ### Structure
 * `config.py`: this is the file where you **configure** (set which, their order, their parameters, etc.) pipelines you want to execute.